FReakYdiVi/EEG-Classification/README.md

 # **EEG-Classification for different Cognitive States**

-This project is a joint effort with neurology labs at UNL and UCD Anschutz to use deep learning to classify EEG Signals related to their state.
+This project is to use deep learning to classify EEG Signals related to subject's state.

 The goal is to use various data processing techniques, feature extraction techniqus and making deep neural network architectures to perserve both spacial and time information in the classification of EEG data.